zhangchicheng/Image-Processing-App/README.md

 # Image-Processing-App
-An image processing application based on Qt and OpenCV. it allows importing/saving, editing, and processing digital images.
+An image processing application based on Qt and OpenCV.
+It allows importing/saving, editing, and processing digital images.

 ## Dependencies
 * Qt = 5.12.3